kiooeht/Humility/README.md

 	* Cannot use Defensive Stance move
 	* Gloat and Anger moves give 1 additional Strength
 * The Collector
-	* Maximum number of Torch Heads increased o 3
+	* Maximum number of Torch Heads increased to 3
 	* Spawns up to 3 Torch Heads at a time

 ### Beyond